isc-projects/kea/doc/sphinx/arm/admin.rst

 The first task is to create both the database and the user under which the servers will access it.
 A number of steps are required:

-1. Log into PostgreSQL as "root":
+1. Log into PostgreSQL as "postgres":

    .. code-block:: console